-It's a common approach to include a deloading period prior to a formal competition or "gym test."
-The theory is that you impose a large stress on your body with 2-3 weeks of super hard training and then you include 4-10 days of reduced training or active rest.
+It's a common approach to include a deloading period prior to a competition or "gym test."
+The theory is that you impose a large stress on your body with 2-3 weeks of hard training, then you include 4-10 days of reduced training or active rest.
 This is called a taper.

 Application: During the taper we do the following:

 - Drop all assistance work, only doing the 3 main lifts.

 - Drop training frequency to 3 times during the week: Monday, Tuesday, Thursday, and test on Saturday.